 The district may charge tuition to nonresident students seeking to enroll in district schools.
 The district will require payment of nonresident tuition prior to the beginning of the school year in which the student is enrolled (or within ***** following the beginning of the school year in which the student is enrolled).
 Any other terms of tuition payments must be approved by the board.
 State law requires the district to remove a child for nonpayment after giving notice.

 For students who qualify for attendance under S.C.
-Code of Laws, Section 59-63-30(c), the district will charge tuition in an amount equal to the prior year’s per pupil revenue less the amount of school taxes paid on the real property owned by the child.
+Code of Laws, 1976, as amended, Section 59-63-30(c), the district will charge tuition in an amount equal to the prior year’s per pupil revenue less the amount of school taxes paid on the real property owned by the child.
 The parent/legal guardian must present a certificate from the county auditor verifying the student, in his/her own name, owns real estate in the district assessed at $300 or more.

 The district may waive all or part of this tuition requirement.